 - Aftermarket Upgrades: The aftermarket industry offers various differential upgrade options.
 These include performance differentials, heavy-duty differentials, and specialized differentials designed for specific applications.
 These aftermarket upgrades can provide improved durability, enhanced traction, and higher torque capacity compared to stock differentials.
 They are commonly chosen by enthusiasts, off-road enthusiasts, and individuals seeking to enhance the capabilities of their vehicles for specific purposes.

 - Custom Differential Designs: In certain cases, custom differential designs can be developed to meet specific application requirements.
 For example, in motorsports, differential designs can be tailored to optimize performance, handling, and traction for the specific demands of the racing discipline.
 Custom differentials may involve unique gear arrangements, specialized materials, and advanced features to deliver superior performance in targeted applications.

 In summary, differential gears can be upgraded or customized to suit specific applications.
 Upgrades may include gear ratio changes, installation of limited-slip differentials, utilization of electronic differential controls, aftermarket differential options, or even custom differential designs.
 These modifications and customizations allow for improved performance, traction, and handling, catering to the specific needs and preferences of different vehicles and driving scenarios.

-However, when the vehicle turns or one wheel encounters a different traction condition (such as being on a slippery surface), the wheels need to rotate at different speeds.
+During turns or when one wheel encounters different traction conditions, the wheels need to rotate at different speeds.
 In this situation, the spider gears are forced to rotate along with the side gears due to the difference in rotational speeds between the two wheels.